The time it takes to understand a dream can be much longer than it takes to have it.

 That’s a whole lot different than saying, “The Virgin Mary appeared to me.”

 It doesn’t cheapen the experience to say you don’t know for sure.
 It’s being a rational observer.
-Details are an observer’s stock in trade.
+Relevant details are what separates an average observer from an outstanding one.

 Get those details.
 Organize those details.
 Then think in bets.